 Overcome the fear of calling: It is important that you know that sales calls are one of the best tools to get customers for any business and that you can not simply ignore them, they must be included in your sales strategies for products or services.
 It is ok not to feel comfortable calling unknown people to offer your products and services.
 You must accept and learn to face that not all people will welcome you; in the end, they are people who do not know you and whom you call to sell them something, which for many is annoying.
 You must overcome this fear and understand that the worst thing that can happen is that they say no and you maybe lose the customer, but after hanging out the call, you must be ready and with a positive attitude and enough confidence to continue.
 Making cold calls will be easier over time.

-Plan your calls: Prepare a list of the contacts you want to call and define a suitable schedule according to their city and country.
+Plan your calls: This is one of the sales call best practices.
+Prepare a list of the contacts you want to call and define a suitable schedule according to their city and country.
 The list should include not only names and telephones, but also information about the company and how your product or service could be useful to them; planning your calls also involves doing some research about your prospects, visit their website, their posts on social networks and any information you may use to start a sales call in a suitable way.
 Avoid calling near lunchtime or at the end of the working day as your prospects will be ready to leave their offices and they will not always have a good attitude to listen to you.
 I recommend the calls on business days and in the morning hours; you must bear in mind the holidays of each country in case your customers or leads are located in different countries as it is our case at Toky.

 - Set a goal: Always set an objective to achieve in order to define a closing point to the call; without a goal, you can start to ramble and show insecurity which can kill any opportunity to get something.
 The goals may be different for each customer; for some, it may be the closing of a sale, for others it may be just to pitch your products and services and request an appointment for a demonstration or a presentation.